Frank Read

 Frank Henry Read FRS FInstP (born 6 October 1934) is a British physicist.
 He is an Emeritus Professor of Physics at the University of Manchester.

 Research

 Read is known for his experimental studies of electron collisions with atoms and molecules, for associated work in instrument design, and for theoretical work on the interpretation of the experimental results.
 He made advances in the study of threshold effects in electron collisions, and of post-collision interactions in the near-threshold excitation of resonance states.

 His studies of the influence of molecular rotation and vibration on the angular distribution of scattered electrons enabled him to deduce the electronic configurations of short-lived molecular negative ion states.
 He also used the technique of delayed coincidences between electrons and photons for the precision measurements of lifetimes for atomic and molecular states.

+CPO

+Professor Frank H. Read's software venture, CPO, was established to compute electron trajectories using a tailored boundary‑element method (BEM) for charged‑particle optics.

+Read founded Manchester University's Electron Scattering Group in 1961, drawing on his PhD in experimental nuclear physics.
+He redirected his expertise to atomic and electron optics, applying computational techniques to aperture lenses where traditional finite‑element methods failed—especially near sharp edges.
+In response, he developed a surface‑charge approach, later formally identified as a form of BEM, which significantly improved accuracy in modelling electrostatic lens systems (#2 cited > 500×).